 Application & Eligibility

-Any Georgetown-affiliated physician or resident is eligible to apply for participation in the Cura Personalis Fellowship.
-Residents must have at least 4 years of training left at the time of application.
+Any Georgetown-affiliated faculty physician is eligible to apply for participation in the Cura Personalis Fellowship.

 Program Leadership & Contacts